galletteuh/ps4disasm/README.md

 # ps4disasm
-Phantasy Star IV with some randomized content
+Phantasy Star IV with some randomized content and other features

 - Random techniques